 Fidgeting burns a great deal of calories!
 Even the most avid gym fanatics who are otherwise sedentary wont burn as many calories as the individuals who tend to have constant and steady movement throughout all of their waking hours.
-All of that spontaneous physical activity; the wiggling, shifting, pacing and tapping, adds up to serious caloric burn.
+Think about it; even if a person spends an hour in the gym, there are 23 hours left in the day.
+A slight increase in expenditure over each waking hour easily ends up accumulating over the course of the remaining hours.
+All of that spontaneous physical activity; the wiggling, shifting, pacing and tapping, can add up to a relatively substantial caloric burn.

 Studies have shown that the habit of extra little movements is a common tendency or characteristic of lean people.
 People who are obese tend to not only lack any regular exercise regimens, but also do significantly less moving as a whole.
 Lean individuals have notably busier bodies; standing more often, pacing, shifting bodyweight, tapping feet, drumming fingers, gesturing with arms while speaking, and repositioning their bodies, even while seated.

 That number will vary widely depending on how intensely one does it, what kinds of activities an individual takes part in (a chronic pacer would burn more calories than a habitual foot tapper), size of muscle groups that are doing the fidgeting, duration and intensity of movement, and individual bodily specifics such as baseline fitness level, weight and muscle content.
 It's entirely feasible that one could burn up to 350 extra calories per day with the extra activity.